UHDanke/gd_docs/docs/bugs/items_and_timers.md

 When assigning a value higher than 2^31-1 to an item with Item Edit or Pickup (using Multiply / Divide), the overflow value differs between pc and mobile - on pc the overflow is -2^31 while on mobile the overflow is 2^31-1.
 For values lower than -2^31 the overflow is -2^31 on both versions.

+## [2.207] [18/12/25] Assigning NAN to items returns a different value on PC and mobile

+Assigning NAN (through external editing of the trigger) to an item returns -2^31 on PC and 0 on mobile.

 ## [2.207] [18/12/25] Pickup Multiply / Divide is innacurate

 Multiply / Divide Pickup operations use single precision floats instead of double precision like in the case of Item Edit which introduces significant errors.